EssaysScience & Medicine

 Troubled Waters: Reading Urine in Medieval Medicine

-From cabbage green to course meal, medieval manuscripts exhibit a spectrum of colours and consistencies when describing urine.
+From cabbage green to coarse meal, medieval manuscripts exhibit a spectrum of colours and consistencies when describing urine.
 Katherine Harvey examines the complex practices of uroscopy: how physicians could divine sexual history, disease, and impending death by studying the body's liquid excretions. more

 Beast in the Blood: Jean Denis and the “Transfusion Affair”